Competency + Cultural

 • We enhance the capability of those responsible for managing health, safety, and well-being (HSW) by equipping them with knowledge and tools to improve HSW outcomes across their organisations.

-ShopCare projects
+ShopCare training

-Haumaru Hokohoko: Fostering cultural competency
+2. Fostering cultural competency

-The Haumaru Hokohoko project is at the heart of our cultural competency efforts.
-This initiative delivers tailored training through three modules, collectively known as Te Kākano (The Seed).
+Te Kākano (the seed) offers three training modules, that are part of the Haumaru Hokohoko initiative, the heart of our cultural competency efforts.
 These modules have been designed to raise cultural awareness, build cultural capability, and enable cultural responsiveness, specifically within the context of improving health and safety.
-Click each one below to watch.

 These modules form a braided stream, integrating Māori principles such as Rau Whariki Tikanga and Kōkiri within the Haumaru Tāngata Framework.
-In 2025, we will launch Te Whanake (To Rise), a new set of training modules designed to equip leaders with the skills they need to foster cultural competency within their teams.

 Puataunofo – Collaborating with WorkSafe for Pasifika engagement